paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ---

-To publish with Docsify-This, you'll need your Markdown file stored somewhere online – a GitHub or Codeberg repository is the most common choice, though a GitHub Gist or any web-accessible location works too. **Once it's there, Docsify-This does the rest.**
+**To publish with Docsify-This, you need:**
+- Your Markdown file stored online (GitHub, Codeberg, Gist, or any web-accessible URL)
+- That's it – Docsify-This reads it dynamically and does the rest

 ---